top of page

 Stephen Lam, MD - University of British Columbia, BC Cancer Research Centre

 Metformin ER has been widely used in the US since 1995 and is FDA approved to treat Diabetes Mellitus.
-Participants will undergo a bronchoscopy, a medical procedure to look into your lungs, and will then be placed into one of two groups based on random chance.
+Participants who are former smokers will undergo a bronchoscopy, a medical procedure to look into your lungs, and will then be placed into one of two groups based on random chance.
 Group 1 will receive up to 2000 mg of metformin orally once daily for up to 26 weeks.
 Group 2 will wait 6 months, undergo another bronchoscopy, and then receive up to 2000 mg of Metformin ER orally once a day for 26 weeks.
-Participants in both groups will undergo a final bronchoscopy after finishing their study medication.
+Participants who are current smokers (group 3) will undergo a bronchoscopy and will then receive up to 2000 mg of metformin orally once daily for up to 26 weeks.
+Participants in all groups will undergo a final bronchoscopy after finishing their study medication.
 (Note: people in group 2 will undergo 3 bronchoscopies).
 This will allow researchers to see if participants taking Metformin ER show changes in their lungs, which may indicate a lower risk of developing cancer.
-This study is looking for volunteers who are 18 years of age or older, overweight, or obese and that are former smokers.
-About 50 participants will be enrolled.
-Participants will receive $150 for completing the baseline visits (including bronchoscopy), $50 for each non-bronchoscopy study visit and $150 for each bronchoscopy study visit for their time, transportation, parking, and other expenses related to the study.

 More Information: https://clinicaltrials.gov/ct2/show/study/NCT04931017